pipidog/MLclass/README.md

 ![TF logo](https://github.com/pipidog/MLclass/raw/master/notes/TF_logo_no_shadow_1.png)
 # What is this?
-This is the reposity of my Machine Learning course ( or more precisely, a discussion gruop) at Physics Department, UC Davis.
+This is the reposity of my course ( or more precisely, a discussion gruop): Deep Learning Using Tensorflow at Physics Department, UC Davis.
 Each week I will introduce several topics, from beginning to advanced, about machine learning techniqes.
 Keyword notes and lecture slides can be found in the note/slide folders.

 Each week I will also prepare a few codes to explain what we have learned in the class.
 Most codes are based on Google's tensorflow, but Keras